khteh/PythonRestAPI/README.md

 # Database setup:

-- This project uses MySQL database with SQLAlchemy ORM with marshmallow for object SerDes.
+- This project uses PostgreSQL database with SQLAlchemy ORM with marshmallow for object SerDes.

 ## Install python modules